kelseywwwt/pp_jbh/README.md

 User plays as the Little Prince. <br>
 The game starts in the desert, where the Little Prince decides to go back on his asteroid, for his rose. <br>
-Flying up in the sky and eventually travelling the Universe once again, but this time in reversed. <br>
+Flying up in the sky and eventually travelling the Universe once again <br>
-Little Prince will get to meet his previous encounters again! <br>
-Clouds and stars can help Little Prince travel faster but he should be careful of birds, satellites and asteroids on his way back.
+Stars can be collected but Little Prince should be careful of asteroids on his way back.

 ### Files Description:
+- background.lua: this is a file for background decorations (background stars, desert)
+- boost.lua: this is a file for stars (to collect)
+- classic.lua: this is a library for classes
+- conf.lua: this is the configuration file (game title, icon)
 - main.lua: this is the main file
-- entity.lua: this is a file for all entities (Little Prince, birds, clouds, satellites, stars, asteroids)  for the similar behaviors they share.
+- obstacle.lua: this is a file for asteroids (to avoid)
-- petitprince.lua: this is a file for the little prince.
+- player.lua: this is a file for the little prince.
-- obstacle.lua: this is a file for all obstacles, entities to avoid (birds, satellites, asteroids)
-- boost.lua: this is a file for all boosts, entities to collect (clouds, stars)

 ### Design Debates:
 1. For Little Prince design: when flying, arms up or down?